 What is CBD Water?

-As mentioned above, the majority of manufacturers that sell CBD infused water are doing so using a process called nanotechnology.
+Most manufacturers that sell CBD-infused water use a process called nanotechnology.
 This process essentially breaks the cannabidiol compound down into its smallest molecular form.
 In theory, this process would expose more of the body’s intestinal lining to the CBD, thus resulting in a greater level of bioavailability.

 Nanomaterials are extraordinarily small, measuring in billionths of a meter (nanometers).
-The tiny particles are supposed to help the CBD get through the body – and its cell structures – in a more efficient manner because the relative surface area of the CBD oil is a lot higher.
+The tiny particles are supposed to help the CBD get through the body – and its cell structures – more efficiently because the relative surface area of the CBD oil is a lot higher.
 It is an interesting method of consuming CBD, and some say it is even better than the traditional forms of consumption.

-The issue of bioavailability is a crucial one, as it determines the efficacy of the CBD.
-If you consume the compound via an edible, for example, up to 90% of it can be lost because of poor bioavailability.
-With CBD water, the theory is that practically every part of it goes to where it needs to be, meaning you need far less of it to feel the benefits.
+The issue of bioavailability is a crucial one, as it determines the efficacy of CBD.
+For example, if you consume the compound via an edible, up to 90% of it is lost because of poor bioavailability.
+With CBD water, the theory is that practically every part of it goes to where it needs to be, meaning you need far less to feel the benefits.

-As we explained above, CBD water potentially allows for rapid bioavailability and increased absorption of the CBD.
-Some CBD water may also be infused with additional antioxidants, which can give your immune system a boost.
-Possible benefits include faster recovery time and reduced muscle pain.
+CBD water potentially allows for rapid bioavailability and increased absorption of the CBD.
+Some CBD water is infused with additional antioxidants, which can give your immune system a boost.
+Possible benefits include:

-In terms of flavor, there shouldn’t be much of a taste at all because you’re effectively only drinking mineral water with CBD in it.
-Most brands add up to 50 mg of CBD to a bottle of water.
-Since the FDA does not regulate CBD, researchers don’t know what the optimal dose for CBD is.
-Of course, CBD water is completely non-psychoactive (i.e., it doesn’t get you high), and you may feel energetic and refreshed after drinking a bottle.
+In terms of flavor, there shouldn’t be much of a taste because you’re effectively only drinking mineral water with CBD in it.
+Most brands add up to 25mg of CBD to a bottle of water, so you’re aware of how much of the compound you’re consuming.
+Also, CBD water is non-intoxicating, and you may feel energetic and refreshed after drinking a bottle.

 The Trouble with CBD Water

-Then, of course, there is the small matter of the ‘entourage effect’.
-This is the term used to describe the phenomenon where various cannabinoids and terpenes in marijuana work together to promote a positive outcome.
-When you use isolates (like CBD just by itself), you’re potentially reducing the effectiveness.
+Then, of course, there is the small matter of the ‘entourage effect.’
+This term is used to describe how various cannabinoids and terpenes in marijuana work together to promote a positive outcome.
+When you use isolates (such as CBD by itself), you’re potentially reducing the effectiveness.

-In other words, depending on the effects you are looking for, smoking a marijuana plant may have a better effect than using just CBD or just THC in their isolated versions.
+Therefore, depending on the effects you are looking for, consuming a full-spectrum or broad-spectrum CBD product may have a better effect than isolated cannabidiol.
 Most companies add nothing but CBD to their water, which means it may lack the full-spectrum qualities available in some other CBD oils.

 Who Are the Leading CBD Water Brands?